-Last year, Justin released The Complete Works based on the work of renowned avant-garde poet, bpNichol.
-The film toured internationally at film and literature festivals, and won two Golden Sheaf awards at the 2016 Yorkton Film Festival: Best Arts and Culture Doc, and The Founders Award for best film depicting a historical Canadian figure.
+Justin recently released his film The Complete Works, based on the work of renowned avant-garde author and poet, bpNichol.
+Fifteen years in the making, the film toured internationally at film and literature festivals and won two Golden Sheaf awards at the 2016 Yorkton Film Festival.

 Justin’s work focuses on materialities – the physical qualities of subjects and media.
-For example, the ink, paper and letterforms used in his title work for David Cronenberg’s A Dangerous Method, in which the narrative is staged in letter writing.
+For example, the ink, paper, and letterforms used in his title work for David Cronenberg’s A Dangerous Method, in which the narrative is staged against handwritten letters.

-Developing concepts through process, Justin takes a hands-on approach with production from the direction, design, editing, and animation through to post production.
+Developing concepts through process, Justin takes a hands-on approach with all aspects of production from the design, editing, and animation through to post production.

-Justin also directs and designs sequences for television, commercials, interactive media, and live performance.
-He created the video design for Fujuwara Dance Inventions’ production of Christian Bök’s Eunoia, and the animation design for the 2015 remounting of Robert Lepage’s Erwartung and Bluebeard’s Castle with The Canadian Opera Company.
+Other works include direction and design for television, commercials, interactive media, and live performance.
+He created the video design and projections for Fujiwara Dance Inventions’ production of Christian Bök’s Eunoia, and the animation design for the 2015 remounting of Robert Lepage’s Erwartung and Bluebeard’s Castle with The Canadian Opera Company.

-Other notable film title works include Atom Egoyan’s Remember; Nathan Morlando’s Mean Dreams and Edwin Boyd; and David Cronenberg’s Maps to the Stars, and Cosmopolis.
+Some notable film title works include Sarah Polley and Mary Herron’s Alias Grace, Keith Behrman’s Giant Little Ones, Miranda de Penciers’s The Grizzlies, Atom Egoyan’s Remember; Nathan Morlando’s Mean Dreams and Edwin Boyd; and David Cronenberg’s Maps to the Stars, and Cosmopolis.